Sollumz/Sollumz/CONTRIBUTING.md

 We encourage you to submit pull requests to contribute directly to the project.
 Here's how you can do it:

-1. Fork the repository and create your branch from `main`, or from `wiki` for documentation changes.
+1. Fork the repository and create your branch from `main`.
 2. Make your changes, following the [style guidelines](#style-guidelines).
 3. Ensure your code passes any existing tests.
 4. Write clear and concise commit messages following our [commit guidelines](#commit-guidelines).